gogognome/jobscheduler/jobscheduler.databaseingester/README.md

 ## Usage

-You are responsible for creating a table.
-The name of the table and columns are configurable.
-The default table can be created with this SQL command:
+You are responsible for creating a table and a sequence.
+The name of the table, columns and sequence are configurable.
+The default table and sequence can be created with this SQL command:

     CREATE TABLE NlGogognomeJobsToIngest (
-      id VARCHAR(1000),
+      command_id VARCHAR(1000) NOT NULL,
       command VARCHAR(20) NOT NULL,
+      id VARCHAR(1000) NOT NULL,
       scheduledAtInstant TIMESTAMP NULL,
-      type VARCHAR(1000) NOT NULL,
+      type VARCHAR(1000) NULL,
-      data VARCHAR(100000) NULL,
+      data VARBINARY(100000) NULL,
-      PRIMARY KEY (id)
+      PRIMARY KEY (command_id)
     );

+    CREATE INDEX idx_NLGogognomeJobsToIngest_id
+    ON NlGogognomeJobsToIngest (id);

+    CREATE SEQUENCE command_id_sequence;

-You see that your application is responsible for generating a unique id for the job commands.
-A simple scheme to follow might be `<server-name>-<process-id>-<sequence-number>` or just use GUIDs.
+If you do not supply a sequence, then your application is responsible for generating a unique id for the job commands.
+A simple scheme to follow might be `<server-name>-<process-id>-<sequence-number>`.
+Jobs will be ingested by ascending command id, so using a GUID as command id changes the order in which commands are inserted.

-The value of command must be `SCHEDULE`, `RESCHEDULE`, `JOB_FINISHED` or `JOB_FAILED`.
+The value of `command` must be `SCHEDULE`, `RESCHEDULE`, `JOB_FINISHED`, `JOB_FAILED` or `REMOVE`.

-Creating a `JobIngesterRunner` instance is a bit laborious without Spring's depdency injection:
+Creating a `JobIngesterRunner` requires the following steps:

     JobScheduler jobScheduler = ... // see job scheduler project
     JobIngesterProperties properties = new JobIngesterProperties();
     JobCommandDAO jobCommandDao = new JobCommandDAO(properties);
     JobIngester jobIngester = new JobIngester(jobScheduler, jobCommandDao);
     JobIngesterRunner jobIngesterRunner = new JobIngesterRunner(properties, jobIngester);

-If you use Spring's depdency injection then you can simply autowire the `JobIngesterRunner`.

 This library uses [Gogo Data Access](https://github.com/gogognome/gogodataaccess) to access the database.
 All you have to do is register a `DataSource` at initialization time: